Turn every technical claim into a proof-backed story

 A common mistake is to collect coding questions first and then hope your resume stories fit later.
 Reverse that order.
 Start with the projects, tools, and tradeoffs you can defend.
 Then map them to likely question families such as performance, ownership, debugging, and scale.

 This makes technical preparation more useful for content marketing too.
-Readers who arrive on a technical interview blog post can move naturally into coding-interview landing pages, glossary terms, and pricing pages because the same proof-backed narrative continues.
+Readers who arrive on a technical meeting blog post can move naturally into coding-meeting landing pages, glossary terms, and pricing pages because the same proof-backed narrative continues.

 Keep the technical session handoff operationally simple